srikur/CS410Project/README.md

 ## Project Documentation

+### How the software is implemented
+The software is implemented as a VS Code extension.
+The extension is written in TypeScript, which is a superset of JavaScript.
+The extension uses the VS Code API to interact with the editor and the StackExchange API to search for StackOverflow answers.
+The extension uses the Okapi BM25 algorithm to rank the StackOverflow questions on relevance to the highlighted text.
+The Google Custom Search API is used to search for the StackOverflow question that is most relevant to the highlighted text.
+The extension then displays the URL of the most relevant StackOverflow question as a notification in the bottom right corner of the screen.

 ### How to Install
 1. Download the .vsix file from the releases page
 2. Open VS Code